IthacaThings/meta-ttni/README.md

 This layer modifies
 [mLinux](http://www.multitech.net/developer/software/mlinux/) for
-specific requirements of [The Things Network](https://console.thethingsnetwork.org/) and maintaining a large number of Conduits.
+specific requirements of [The Things Network](https://console.thethingsnetwork.org/) and for maintaining a large number of gateways.
 It does this by:

 ## Reducing the size of the Conduit image